American Eagle Shopping Experience

 The Brick and Mortar Advantage

-We wanted to get a deeper understanding of what benefits are offered through a brick & mortar store that shopping online doesn't afford the customers.
-What keeps them coming back?
+The MPOS devices supported an 'Order Online Ship to Store' functionality which got us wondering why customers come to store?
+What benefits are offered through a brick & mortar store that shopping online doesn't afford the customers?
 To successfully integrate both the distributed tech and the existing brick and mortar store infrastructure, we considered what humans do well versus what technology does well.

-Because people who try on more items are more likely to buy products, we wanted to focus in on the highest point of influence, when they're trying on and assessing the clothing items.
-I did more in depth fitting room research by observing stylist and customer interactions, speaking with the different stylists and customers about their experiences and reactions to the prototype.
+While the clients really wanted to use MPOS, we focused on the reason behind that drive → that MPOS will bring in more sales.
+Zooming out, how else might we use these devices to increase sales?
+Because people who try on more items are more likely to buy products, we wanted to focus on the highest point of influence: when shoppers are trying on and assessing the clothing items.
+The associates trained in AE inventory and styling are called 'Stylists', and their expertise combined with the strength of being able to try on clothes in store led us in the direction of supplementing the brick and mortar advantages with technology in the fitting room.
+We then did more in depth fitting room research by observing stylist and customer interactions, speaking with the different stylists and customers about their experiences, and getting feedback on the initial prototype.

 - Stylists sometimes have to leave their zone to find items, when other associates can also do that task so that the stylists can fully use their expertise at the fittingroom